ASME-KLS-GIT/.github/profile/README.md

 ---
 ## ABOUT US
-The ASME Club at consists of Engineering Undergrads working on:
+The ASME Club at consists of engineering undergrads working on:

-1.CAD

-2.Robotics

-3.ROS

-4.Simulation
+- CAD
+- Robotics
+- ROS
+- Simulation

-5.Machine Learning
+- Machine Learning

-6.Purely mechanical/Aeronautical concepts
+- Mechanical Engineering Projects
+- Aeronautical Projects
+- Electronics and Electrical Projects

 ---
 ## ABOUT THE ASME-KLSGIT GITHUB ORGANISATION

-The intent of maintaining this organisation was mainly to share the learning resources that we ourselves have used in order to learn a particular topic.

-This organisation will also contain the Projects that our club members have made over the years and have willingly open-sourced  so that interested individuals can utilize the resources in order to tinker, learn and build .
+This organisation shares the technical explorations carried out by the club,so that interested individuals can utilize the resources in order to tinker, learn and build.

- Things to look towards this organisation for:
+This github organisation consists of:
-- Resources oriented in towards learning
+- Resources oriented towards learning
-- Open Sources Projects built by the Club
+- Open Source Projects built by the Club
-- Instructions on using industry standard tools like Git/Github , Autocad Fusion , Blender , Solidworks , Ardupilot etc explained through our own experience in using them on projects that we have shared.
+- Instructions on using industry standard tools like Git/GitHub, AutoCAD Fusion 360, Blender, SolidWorks, ArduPilot, MAVLink.

 ---
 ## CONTRIBUTING TO THE ORGANISATION

-The organisation will be gaining its contributions primarily through the club members of the ASME KLSGIT Student Section , but external contributors are welcome.
+primary contributions to the organisation will be done through the ASME Student Section at KLSGIT, but external contributors are welcome.